Video Podcast Equipment: Cameras, Microphones, and More

 Your podcast camera can make or break your show.
 The good news is that you probably already have one.

 If you own a laptop, for example, you probably have access to a built-in webcam.
-Even cellphones and tablets could work for remote video interviews, so long as you’ve tested the video quality.
+Even cellphones and tablets could work for remote video interviews, so long as you’ve tested the video quality before recording with clients.

-You could also consider more expensive camera options:
+You could also consider more expensive camera options based on your content goals:

 Keep in mind that in-person video podcasters may also need a mixer or audio interface.
 These will help you convert analog sounds into digital signals and manage multiple inputs at once.